100 Fun Things to Do in Chicago

 people dancing in a bar| ©Daniel Rangel

-Chicago has several nightclubs, including some focused on the gay public.
-For example, there is Smart Bar, which offers drag shows, exotic dancers and a large number of themed events such as Madonna, Prince or Björk.
-There are also activities alluding to the 80s.
+Chicago has a variety of nightclubs, including some geared toward the gay community.
+For example, there is Smart Bar, which offers drag shows, exotic dancers, and a host of themed events such as Madonna, Prince, or Björk.
+There are also activities alluding to the 1980s.

-But, if you are not very interested in a nightclub for a gay audience, I recommend The Underground, which is one of the favorites of electronic music lovers.
-Of course, people with any sexual preference can enter this place, but all must respect an elegant dress code.
-And best of all, excellent DJs from all over the world have performed there, and you might even see a celebrity or two in the audience.
+But if you're not really interested in a nightclub for a gay audience, I recommend The Underground, which is a favorite among electronic music lovers.
+Of course, people of any sexual preference can enter this venue, but everyone must adhere to a dress code.
+Best of all, excellent DJs from around the world have performed there, and you may even spot a celebrity or two in the crowd.

-On the other hand, there is the Smart Bar, which focuses on dance music, so dancing and drinking there will be a very pleasant experience for lovers of this musical genre.
-In fact, famous DJs from various parts of the world and, of course, from the United States have played there.
+On the other hand, there's the Smart Bar, which focuses on dance music, so dancing and drinking there will be a very enjoyable experience for lovers of this genre.
+In fact, famous DJs from around the world and, of course, the United States have played here.

-53. Stop by the Superdawg Drive-In and eat in your own car
+53. Stop by Superdawg Drive-In and eat in your own car

-The legendary Superdawg Drive-In restaurant awaits you if you are out and about in Chicago.
-Here you can find mainly delicious hot dogs and hamburgers.
+The legendary Superdawg Drive-In restaurant awaits you if you're visiting Chicago.
+Here you'll find delicious hot dogs and hamburgers.

-In addition, there you can buy drinks and side items (e.g. fries).
-Luckily, you can do everything from your car, which is an excellent option to avoid paying for parking.
-The customer service staff will treat you very well and will answer your questions when you place your order.
-Simply go to the ticket office with your car, you don't even have to get out to pay.
+You can also buy drinks and side dishes (such as French fries).
+Luckily, you can do everything from your car, which is a great option if you don't want to pay for parking.
+The customer service staff will treat you very well and answer any questions you may have when placing your order.
+Simply drive up to the ticket window in your car; you don't even have to get out to pay.

 54. Learn history and see curiosities at the Chicago History Museum

-At the Chicago History Museum, there are collections from a variety of designers who made fashion history.
-For example, Stephen Burrows, Patrick Kelly and Scotty Piper.
+The Chicago History Museum has collections from various designers who have made their mark on fashion history.
+For example, Stephen Burrows, Patrick Kelly, and Scotty Piper.
 However, you should check their website to find out which galleries or collections are available at the time of your visit.

-Likewise, in this place you will learn about historical aspects of Chicago and, if you want, you can hire a local and expert guide to learn about the city from a historical point of view.
-Usually, on the occasion of Halloween there are some haunted events that will amuse the whole family.
-In fact, in December, there are some very exciting Christmas activities, so there is high quality entertainment all year round.
+Similarly, here you will learn about the history of Chicago and, if you wish, you can hire a local expert guide to explore the city from a historical perspective.
+Usually, around Halloween, there are some haunted events that will entertain the whole family.
+In fact, in December there are some very exciting Christmas activities, so there is high-quality entertainment all year round.

-55. Learn about aspects of Latino culture at the National Museum of Mexican Art
+55. Learn about Latin culture at the National Museum of Mexican Art

 National Museum of Mexican Art| ©BORIS G